smortex/skittlize/README.md

 [![Build Status](https://travis-ci.com/smortex/skittlize.svg?branch=master)](https://travis-ci.com/smortex/skittlize)

 Humans are bad at spotting differences in similar text strings.
 Help them with colors!
-Each skittleized String is colored base on the content of the text itself, making it easier to spot recurring words in a bunch of data.
+Each skittlized String is colored base on the content of the text itself, making it easier to spot recurring words in a bunch of data.
 This is particullary useful when processing reports formatted as tables in text.

 ![RAW data without color](raw.png) ![Skittlized data](skittlized.png)